• Skip to main content

 3. Tools

 A shovel, and a multi-tool will prove invaluable if you’re in an emergency situation on the roadside.
-The shovel can help if you’re stuck and the multi-tool can perform a wide range of duties, from cutting to screwing things into place.
+The shovel can help if you’re stuck in snow or ice.
+The multi-tool can perform a wide range of duties, from cutting to screwing things into place.

 4. Tow Rope

-A tow rope can help someone be able to pull you back on the road if you slid off in the snow and you don’t want to wait around for a tow truck.
+A tow rope can help someone with a truck to be able to pull you back on the road.
+This is handy if you slid off in the snow and you don’t want to wait around for a tow truck.

 5. First Aid Kit